AbhikarshRaj/Missing_Person_Detector/README.md

 ## On the web interface:

--Upload a CCTV video in the input/ folder.
+- Upload a CCTV video in the input/ folder.
--Upload the missing person's image in the input_1/ folder.
+- Upload the missing person's image in the input_1/ folder.
--The system will process the video, detect faces, and match them to the image of the missing person.
+- The system will process the video, detect faces, and match them to the image of the missing person.
--The results (matching frames) will be saved in the output/ folder.
+- The results (matching frames) will be saved in the output/ folder.